LagunaISW/farandula-research/README.md

 ![web-app-2](imgs/webapp2.png)

-When the user must be able to click the button to send the name to the backend, then the backend should respond with a message, and the frontend should display it on the page:
+The user must be able to click the button to send the name to the backend, then the backend should respond with a message, and the frontend should display it on the page: